 - Make sure to shop around for the best interest rate

-- Most dental offices accept major credit cards as a form of payment for veneers
+- Most dental offices accept major credit cards as a form of payment for veneers, but individuals should weigh the pros and cons of this form of payment

 - Some dentists can set up a payment plan for you - ask about your options